Elijah-Bodden/Membrane/docs.md

 # Documentation
 Feel free to use this official documentation as heavily or lightly as you like as you build the applications of the future, with a little help from Membrane.
 - ### Aliases
 Aliases are *the* fundamental property of Membrane peers.
-They define the unique identities of peers, and come in two flavors: hidden and public.
+They define unique peer identities, and come in two flavors: hidden and public.
   - `hiddenAliases` are used heavily in internal transactions and routing, acting as formal universally-unique-identifiers for peers.
   - Meanwhile `publicAliases` act as a user-definable skin which translates directly into hidden aliases, and vice-versa, allowing for some ammount of identity-customization.
+###
-These two are correlated by the object `hiddenAliasLookup`, for finding a `hiddenAlias`'s `publicAliase`, while `publicAliasLookup` does the opposite.
+These two are correlated by the object `hiddenAliasLookup`, for finding a `hiddenAlias`'s `publicAlias`, while `publicAliasLookup` does the opposite.
 - ### Config
   - #### Loading custom configurations:
     Global preferences are loaded into the `CONFIG` object when the script is first initialized.
 The pre-filled contents of `defaultConfig` act as base, with its `constants.configLoadFunction` property dynamically providing values to substitute.
 These substitutions are formatted as follows: